jimdigriz/freeradius-oauth2-perl/README.md

     https://login.windows.net/common/oauth2/authorize?response_type=code&prompt=admin_consent&client_id=<CLIENTID>

 You will be taken to a page asking you to permit freeradius-oauth2-perl access to enable sign-on and read users' profiles.
 When you click on 'Accept' you will be redirected to a page that provides you with the authorisation code.
-Take a copy of this, either via cut'n'paste or using the 'Export to File' link on that page and place it in the `config` file under your realm as `cdode`, for example:
+Take a copy of this, either via cut'n'paste or using the 'Export to File' link on that page and place it in the `config` file under your realm as `cdode`.

-    [example.com]
-    code=AAAAdsahjkdda......

 Now `Ctrl-C` the python webserver as we have finished with it.